50th Annual Country Music Association Awards: Controversy

 The 50th CMA Awards attracted a large amount of media attention for both the return of the Dixie Chicks to the CMA stage following their controversial statements about George Bush which saw them shut out of the country music industry as well as the appearance of Beyoncé.
-Their performance of "Daddy Lessons" from Beyoncé's Lemonade album polarised viewers, artists and critics alike, with some praising the collaboration and others denouncing the performance, stating that Beyoncé (a pop/R&B artist) had no place at a country music awards show.
+Their performance of "Daddy Lessons" from Beyoncé's Lemonade album polarised viewers, artists and critics alike, with some praising the collaboration and others denouncing the performance, stating that Beyoncé, largely recognized as a pop/R&B artist, had no place at a country music awards show.
 Many saw the criticisms as retaliation to an outspoken woman of color standing alongside three equally strong independent women on the stage of an award show notorious for its conservative attitudes and lack of diversity, with several reviewers noting that many of the negative comments surrounding Beyoncé's inclusion at the ceremony as hateful and racist, pointing to the fact that there was not backlash on such a scale when Meghan Trainor performed with Miranda Lambert, Ariana Grande performed with Little Big Town or when Justin Timberlake performed with Chris Stapleton at previous CMA ceremonies, with several in fact referring to the latter as one of the best CMA performances of all time.
 Scholarly attention given to the performance has described it as representing "genre surveillance" in country music broadly, as well as a type of musical Black Lives Matter protest.
 Many also took issue with Beyoncé being allegedly "anti-police" and branded the Dixie Chicks as "anti-American".

 Following the immediate, potent and unexpected backlash of some viewers, the CMA reportedly removed all mention of the performance from its social media website but later issued a statement explaining that "CMA has not erased any mentions of Beyoncé's performance.
-In advance of the broadcast, CMA removed a five second clip from ABC.com and CMA's Facebook page.
+In advance of the broadcast, CMA removed a five-second clip from ABC.com and CMA's Facebook page.
 The promo was unapproved and CMA removed it prior to broadcast.
 Beyoncé's performance with the Dixie Chicks was a highlight of the evening and we are continuing to share the amazing full-length performance clip via our official social channels".